Yield Management: A SMART way to manage prices

 👨🏫 The concept of yield management originated in the airline industry in the 1980s, where it was used to fill empty seats on planes by offering last-minute discounts.

-Today, yield management is used in a wide range of industries and has evolved to include a variety of techniques and tools, such as computer algorithms, demand forecasting, and customer segmentation.
+Today, yield management is used in a wide range of industries and has evolved to include various techniques and tools, such as computer algorithms, demand forecasting, and customer segmentation.

 Customer segmentation is another important element of yield management, which allows for the customization of prices based on customers’ willingness to pay. 😉